GTM Playbook for Dermatology Practices in 2027

 6. Failure Modes — What Kills Private Derm Practices in 2027

-The five failure modes that account for most struggling private derm practices, in rough order of how often they show up in a turnaround diagnostic.
+The five-or-six failure modes that account for most struggling private derm practices, in rough order of how often they show up in a turnaround diagnostic.

 6.1 Cosmetic Underbuild

-Running <15% cosmetic revenue in a competitive metro leaves margin on the table and exposes the practice fully to Medicare and commercial fee-schedule compression.
-CMS dermatology codes lost ~2-3% in 2025 and another ~1.5% projected through 2027.
-Without a cosmetic offset, contribution margin compresses every year.
+Running under 15% cosmetic revenue in a competitive metro leaves margin on the table and exposes the practice fully to Medicare and commercial fee-schedule compression.
+CMS dermatology reimbursement has trended down in recent cycles, and without a cosmetic offset, contribution margin compresses every year.

 6.2 Front-End RCM Failure

-Net collection rate below 92% quietly bleeds $200K-$500K/year out of a 3-MD practice.
-The fix is eligibility verification at booking + prior auth automation + same-week denial work — not "we should hire another biller".
+A net collection rate below 92% quietly bleeds an estimated $200K-$500K/year out of a 3-MD practice.
+The fix is eligibility verification at booking + prior-auth automation + same-week denial work — not "we should hire another biller".
 Outsourced RCM at 5-6% of collections beats most in-house teams below the $5M revenue mark.

 6.3 PA/NP Turnover

-Losing a tenured PA every 24 months instead of every 60 months means $400K+ in lost production over five years and recurring $100K replacement costs.
+Losing a tenured PA every 24 months instead of every 60 months means hundreds of thousands in lost production over five years plus recurring ~$100K replacement costs.
 The pattern is usually a flat base salary with a vague bonus — fix it with monthly production payouts and a written partner-track conversation in year 3.

 6.4 Single-Vendor Cosmetic Lock-In